p2js/unique-enum/README.md

 # unique-enum

-A runtime-safe alternative to typescript enums that maintains ergonomics.
+A runtime-safe alternative to TypeScript enums that maintains type safety and ergonomics.

-> ⚠️ Not fully type safe in TypeScript due to a limitation of the type system (See [Last Section](#limitation-of-typescripts-type-system))

 ```js
 import { Enum } from 'unique-enum';      // ESM